FIRMMsoftware/firmm_docs/docs/FIRMM_INSTALLATION.md

 Either an Ubuntu or CentOS Linux system capable of running Docker and Samba.

 **NOTE**: *FIRMM has been tested with these two operating systems by communicating DICOMs over the same network from a SIEMENS scanner to the FIRMM system using a Samba mount.
 Basic Samba configuration and installation are included in FIRMM installation.
-Automatic Docker install and configuration only included for Ubuntu 14+ and Redhat 7 systems.*
+Automatic Docker install and configuration only included for Ubuntu 14 through Ubuntu 17 and Redhat 7 systems.
+If you have a different operating system, simply install Docker separately before installing FIRMM.*

 # Download